 Being a backup company, we could not be satisfied only with the creation of snapshots.
-NAKIVO started developing a solution that would allow storing backups of AWS instances locally, on the client’s site.
+NAKIVO started developing a solution that would allow storing backups of AWS instances locally on the client’s site.
 The solution would allow restoring an instance from a locally stored backup in any AWS region.

-EC2 Instance Protection in NAKIVO Backup & Replication
+AWS EC2 Instance Protection in NAKIVO Backup & Replication

 NAKIVO has developed a solution for EC2 instance protection.
 NAKIVO Backup & Replication allows you to create AWS instance backups and store them anywhere: in Amazon S3 (same or different region), in EC2 EBS storage, on a local host, in Wasabi, in Azure Blob, on tape, on deduplication appliances, and more.